OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

       compared.
 By default, only transformations whose area of use is fully contained in the desired area of use are selected.
 It is also possible to relax this test by specifying that only an intersection test must be used.
-    - whether PROJ grid names should be susbstituted to the official names, when a match is found in the `grid_alternatives` table of the database.
+    - whether `PROJ transformation grid`_ names should be susbstituted to the official names, when a match is found in the `grid_alternatives` table of the database.
 Defaults to true
     - whether the availability of those grids should be used to filter and sort the results.
 By default, the transformations using grids available in the system will be presented first.